 The 4 c.u. language requirement is normally fulfilled by taking Intensive Beginning Japanese (JPAN021 & 022, 4 c.u.) or four semesters of non-intensive Japanese (JPAN011, 012, 111 & 112).
 For those who place out of JPAN022 or JPAN112, established by placement exam or transfer credit, the language requirement is reduced to 2 c.u. so that the total minor requirement for these students is reduced to 6 c.u.
 Of the three Japan-related electives, 2 c.u. may be additional language courses.

 Students must complete 4 cu of Korean language, usually KORN011 & 012: Elementary Korean I & II and KORN111 & 112: Intermediate Korean I & II.
-The requirement may also be fulfilled by taking two semesters of Korean for Heritage Speakers (KORN131 and 132).
-For those students who place out of KORN112 or KORN132, established by qualifying exam or transfer credit, the language requirement is reduced to 2 cu taken at PENN so that the total minor requirement for these students is reduced to 6 cu.
+For those students who place out of KORN112 or KORN132, established by placement test or transfer credit, the language requirement is reduced to 2 cu taken at PENN so that the total minor requirement for these students is reduced to 6 cu.
 The three electives should be non-language courses pertaining to Korea; however, higher level language and literature courses may be accepted with prior approval.

-At least 6 course units on East Asia , to be chosen from the published lists of relevant courses.
+At least 6 course units on East Asia.
 Courses to be counted toward the Minor must be taken for a letter grade.
 Within these courses the following must be included:

 Two course units in an East Asian language (Chinese, Japanese, or Korean).
 This requirement may be filled by AP or transfer credit.
 Students who take intensive first year Chinese or Japanese for a total of 4 course units may count all 4 units toward their minor, in which case the 8 total credit units are required for the minor.